|

 Constructs a MethodSphere using a named weighting type.

-averagingDomainSize | The diameter \(R\) of the spherical averaging domain. |
+| averagingDomainSize | The diameter \(R\) of the spherical averaging domain. |

-type | The type of weighting function: "hardy" or "virial" . |
+| type | The type of weighting function: "hardy" or "virial". |

-, the radial weighting function \(w(r)\) is defined as:
+For "hardy", the radial weighting function \(w(r)\) is defined as:

 \[ w(r) = \begin{cases} c, & \text{if } 0 \le r \le R/2 \\ 2c\left(1 - \frac{r}{R}\right), & \text{if } R/2 < r \le R \\ 0, & \text{otherwise} \end{cases} \]